ENSpunks/LLC/Introduction.md

 I have been an attorney since 2010.
 The majority of my career I have acted as outside counsel for business organizations for matters like governance, compliance, intellectual property protection, tax strategy, mergers & acquisitions, or other business transactions.

 In 2022 I launched an ENS project with a group of 4 that I had never met IRL.
 An attorney from the US (me); a astrophysicist+mathematician; an Australian photographer/surfer; and an undoxxed team member.
-I proposed the team set up a legal entity, something like Cayman Island ENS Foundation  purposes of limited liability protections and "legal personhood."
-Understandably a legal entity wasn't practical for the whole team,.
-My solution was PUNKS LLC, a Delaware Series LLC I codified my wallet on the multisig as a "protected series" under PUNKS.
+I proposed the team set up a legal entity, something like the Cayman Island ENS Foundation for purposes of limited liability protections.
+Understandably a legal entity wasn't practical for the whole team.
+My solution was PUNKS LLC, a Delaware Series LLC I used to "wrap" my wallet on the project multisig.

 PUNKS LLC was a solution to a problem I had, but everyone with a self-custody wallet has the same problem, unmitigated legal risk and potential personal liabilities.

-*PUNKS LLC also saved me ~$200 per LLC (or wallet/ENS I wrapped) in filing fees, ~$50/year/LLC registered agent fee, and $300/yr/LLC franchise tax.*
+*PUNKS LLC saved me ~$200 in Delaware filing fees per wallet I "wrapped", ~$50/year/LLC registered agent fee, and $300/year/LLC in franchise taxes.*

 ### WHAT IS TOKENIZATION LLC?